 Why is CTTT offering meditation as a healing resource?
 The ability to be mindful in stressful times is a skill that can greatly improve our ability to respond to ourselves and others with kindness, compassion, and wisdom.
 Ultimately, it can contribute greatly to our own healing and to healing our world.
 This is directly related to our Coming to the Table Vision, Mission, and Values regarding racial healing.
-In offering meditation practices through both the resources listed below and twice-monthly Guided Meditation Community Conference Calls, our intention is to create a community of people who are interested in practicing together and providing encouragement to each other to deepen awareness of love, compassion and wisdom in our racially-wounded country.
+In offering meditation practices through both the resources listed below and regularly-scheduled Guided Meditation Community Conference Calls, our intention is to create a community of people who are interested in practicing together and providing encouragement to each other to deepen awareness of love, compassion and wisdom in our racially-wounded country.

 “Ideally, structural and cultural changes [will] reduce discriminatory practices at the societal level.
 But, until such changes take place, we hope this research will highlight potential strategies to mitigate the negative toll discriminatory experiences have on individual targets.” (from the article below: “Can Mindfulness Help People Cope with Discrimination?”

 PLEASE NOTE: Future Guided Meditation Conference Calls are listed in the Events Calendar.
 To search for upcoming calls, scroll to the bottom of the Events page, and type meditation into the Search box.

 Introduction to Meditation: A class led by Working Group member Jennifer Stanley exploring some basics of meditation practice: Posture, mindfulness techniques, meditation anchors, and working with thoughts and emotions, including ways to establish, energize, and support your practice, as well as where additional resources can be found.

 - Expand our sense of who we are, beyond our fears and self-judgment.

 - Deepen focus, concentration, and understanding when anxious or fearful.